Arrests made after two men shot dead in ‘targeted’ Cambridgeshire shootings

-Bluntisham shootings: Three arrested after two men shot dead in ‘targeted’ attacks
+Bluntisham shootings: Three arrested after two men shot dead in ‘targeted’ attacks in Cambridgeshire

-A neighbour said he saw police cars “racing down” and armed police shouting in Sutton on Wednesday
+A neighbour said she heard three loud bangs in her quiet part of Sutton on Wednesday evening

 Three people have been arrested, with police describing the attacks on Wednesday night as “targeted” and “linked”

-Two men have been shot dead within the same hour in two quiet Cambridgeshire villages around six miles apart.
+A father and son have been shot dead within the same hour in two quiet Cambridgeshire villages around six miles apart.

-Three people have been arrested, with police describing the attacks on Wednesday night as “targeted” and “linked”.
+Police have arrested three people and saidtheir “primary line of investigation” was that the attacks in Bluntisham and Earith on Wednesday night related to a “familial issue”, with enquiries ongoing as to whether this was a “custody battle”.

+Detective chief superintendent Jon Hutchinson, of Cambridgeshire Police, said that officers made a “very quick two arrests in a hotel just outside Cambridge” and recovered a firearm, adding the pair were thought to be from the local area.

+“I didn’t know it was gunshots at the time,” the woman, who did not want to be named, said.
+“It was about 9.15pm; I thought it was something blowing over as I heard a bang.
+I didn’t think anything crazy had happened.
+I heard two more – it was bang, space, bang.
+Whether or not they were each gunshots I don’t know; then police were outside the house.”

-Gordon Murray, who lives near two semi-detached houses that have been sealed off by murder detectives in Sutton, said he saw police cars “racing down” and armed police shouting on Wednesday evening.
+Gordon Murray, who also lives near two semi-detached houses that have been sealed off by murder detectives in Sutton, said he saw police cars “racing down” and armed police shouting on Wednesday evening.

 The 62-year-old support engineer said officers later asked him if he had CCTV footage, and when he looked back he saw a white car that made two passes, and on the second pass the car stopped and someone opened the boot.